rebuss/REBUSS.WPF.Controls.HamburgerMenu/README.md

         </hamburgerMenu:HamburgerMenu>
 ```

 The second approach is to hardcode all HamburgerMenuItems in XAML.
-It supports MVVM as well because you can bind any Command to the HamburgerMenuItem or bind anything it's properties.
+It supports MVVM as well because you can bind any Command to the HamburgerMenuItem or bind anything to its properties.
 ```xaml
 <hamburgerMenu:HamburgerMenu HorizontalAlignment="Left"
                                         IsOpen="True"